FAQS

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal mandate requiring all institutions of higher education that participate in the federal student financial aid program to disclose information about crime on their campuses and in the surrounding communities.
 The Clery Act promotes campus safety and transparency by ensuring that students, employees, parents, and the broader community are well-informed about important public safety and crime prevention matters.
 Non-compliance with the Clery Act may result in a Department of Education audit, a fine of $62,000+ per violation, and removal of the University from Title IV Federal Student Financial Aid process.
 Visit https://cleryact.virginia.edu/ for more information on the Clery Act.

 What is an Emergency Notification?
-What are Community Alerts (Timely Warnings)?
+What are Safety Advisories (Timely Warnings)?

-UVA is required by federal law (the Clery Act) to issue Emergency Notifications and Community Alerts.
+UVA is required by federal law (the Clery Act) to issue Emergency Notifications and Safety Advisories.
 Emergency notifications (called “UVA Alerts”) are intended to warn people of an imminent threat on Grounds and share immediate actions to take.
-The University is also required to issue safety notifications known as Community Alerts (which the Department of Education calls “Timely Warnings”) to notify the University community about crimes which have occurred and which pose a serious and ongoing threat to safety.
+The University is also required to issue safety notifications known as Safety Advisories (which the Department of Education calls “Timely Warnings”) to notify the University community about crimes which have occurred and which pose a serious and ongoing threat to safety.
+Here is a quick explanation of the different types of emergency notifications that UVA will release to the community.

-Why are Community Alerts only required for incidents that occurred on Grounds?
+Why are Safety Advisories only required for incidents that occurred on Grounds?

-What information is included in a Community Alert?
+What information is included in a Safety Advisory?

 Under the Clery Act, we are required to include pertinent information in the notification that will enable members of the campus community to protect themselves and promote safety.
-The following information is typically included in a Community Alert (if available):
+The following information is typically included in a Safety Advisory (if available):

 • A statement of the incident, including the nature and severity of the threat and the persons or locations that might be affected